mathewgomas-alfred/mathewgomas.io/contributors_manual/user_support.rst

 #.
 Explain steps the user needs to make clearly, for example if you need them to change something in settings, clearly state the whole path of buttons and tabs to get there.

 #.
-Instead of `Settings -> Configure Krita` use just `Configure Krita` -- it's easy enough to find and Mac users (where you need to select Krita -> Settings) won't get confused.
+Instead of :menuselection:`Settings --> Configure Krita` use just :menuselection:`Configure Krita` -- it's easy enough to find and Mac users (where you need to select :menuselection:`Krita --> Settings`) won't get confused.

 #.
-If you ask for an image, mention usage of `Imgur <https://imgur.com>`_ or `Pasteboard <https://pasteboard.co>`_, otherwise reddit users might create a new post with this image instead of including it to the old conversation.
+If you ask for an image, mention usage of `Imgur <https://imgur.com>`_ or `Pasteboard <https://pasteboard.co>`_, otherwise Reddit users might create a new post with this image instead of including it to the old conversation.

 #.
 If you want to quickly answer someone, just link to the appropriate place in this manual page -- you can click on the little link icon next to the section or subsection title and give the link to the user so they for example know what information about their tablet issue you need.

 #.
 If the user access the internet from the country or a workplace with some of the websites blocked (like imgur.com or pastebin.com), here is a list of alternatives that works:

-   * Images (e.g. screenshots): `Pasteboard <https://pasteboard.co>`
+   * Images (e.g. screenshots): `Pasteboard <https://pasteboard.co>`_

-   * Text only: `BPaste <https://bpaste.net>`, `paste.ubuntu.org.cn <paste.ubuntu.org.cn>`, `paste.fedoraproject.org <https://paste.fedoraproject.org/>`, `https://invent.kde.org/dashboard/snippets (needs KDE Identity) <https://invent.kde.org/dashboard/snippets>`
+   * Text only: `BPaste <https://bpaste.net>`_, `paste.ubuntu.org.cn <paste.ubuntu.org.cn>`_, `paste.fedoraproject.org <https://paste.fedoraproject.org/>`_ or `https://invent.kde.org/dashboard/snippets (needs KDE Identity) <https://invent.kde.org/dashboard/snippets>`_.

-   * .kra and other formats: by mail?
-Or encode the file using `base64` command on Linux, send by mail or on pastebin, then decode using the same command.
+   * ``.kra`` and other formats: by mail?
+Or encode the file using `base64` command on Linux, send by mail or on Pastebin, then decode using the same command.

   .. attention::

       If you ask user to store their log or other data on a website, make sure it stays there long enough for you to get it -- for example bpaste.net stores files by default only for a day!
 And you can extend it only to one week.

       Make sure they don't post their personal data.
-Tablet Tester log is safe, log from the Help -> Show system information for bug reports might not be that safe.
+Tablet Tester log is safe, log from the :menuselection:`Help -> Show system information for bug reports` might not be that safe.
 Maybe you could ask them to send it to you by mail?